-So you organization has the best auditorium is the city.
-Everyone is impressed by the decor, the lighting, the ambience, and the auditorium’s sound system.
-Everything is running smooth.
+So your organization has the best auditorium in the city.
+Everyone is impressed by the decor, the lighting, the ambiance, and the auditorium’s sound system.
+Everything is running smoothly.
 The auditorium sees back-to-back shows and hundreds of people accessing it on a regular basis.
 Until one day, there is a glitch in the system.
 Your speaker system fails to start or doesn’t perform as expected.

 Don’t overdrive the auditorium sound system

 One major reason of equipment failure is overdriving speakers and amplifiers.
 While these systems are designed for prolonged use and abuse, every electronic equipment has its threshold.
 Overdrive can be controlled in various ways.
 You can use a master limiter to control the dynamic range of the audio signal.
 Avoid signal clipping at all cost.
 Use an SPL meter to monitor this.
 If the signal levels are consistently at the RED on the SPL meter or mixer/amplifier, turn down the volume immediately.